Alaska ferry repairs to interrupt service to Bellingham

 Ticketholders will be offered refunds and southbound passengers can take an alternate route.

-The Kennicott is set to maintain its coastal route from Washington to Kodiak.
+The Kennicott is set to maintain its coastal route from Washington state to Kodiak.

 Comments